Optimizing Home Theater Construction with Soundproofing

 One of the most requested custom home installations is a dedicated home theater.
 Homeowners love the idea of being able to watch their movies with optimal audio and video quality.
-But if you’re an experience builder in Bergen County, NJ, you know that the way a theater sounds is about more than just having the best gear.
+But if you’re an experienced builder in Bergen County, NJ, you know that the way a theater sounds is about more than just having the best gear.
 It’s about the acoustics of the room and the construction of the building.
 In this blog, we’ll explore some of the benefits soundproofing can bring to your construction process, so you won’t have to spend time on costly re-work.

-The Difference Between Acoustic Treatments and Soundproofing
+Understanding the Difference Between Acoustic Treatments and Soundproofing

 Many in the industry will use the terms “acoustic treatments” and “soundproofing” interchangeably.
 This isn’t just inaccurate, but it can lead to some very unsatisfied clients down the line.
-But the difference is pretty simple: soundproofing keeps audio from bleeding through the walls, acoustic treatments help the audio sound better in the room.
+But the difference is pretty simple: soundproofing keeps audio from bleeding through the walls, while acoustic treatments help the audio sound better in the room.

 In the case of builders and architects, soundproofing is much more important.
 Whereas acoustic treatments are usually just panels applied to a wall or ceiling, soundproofing can change the materials you use to build a wall.